alpmestan/ghc.nix/README.md

 Note that we passed `$CONFIGURE_ARGS` to `./configure`.
 While this is technically optional, this argument ensures that `configure` knows where the compiler's dependencies (e.g. `gmp`, `libnuma`, `libdw`) are found, allowing the compiler to be used even outsite of `nix-shell`.
+For convenience, the `nix-shell` environment also exports a convenience command, `configure_ghc`, which invokes `configure` as indicated.

 You can alternatively use Hadrian to build GHC: